gazebosim/docs/garden/migration_from_ignition.md

 - Plugins
     - e.g. `ignition::gazebo::systems::LiftDrag` → `gz::sim::systems::LiftDrag`
 - Shared libraries
+    - e.g. `libignition-gazebo-buoyancy-engine-system.so` → `libgz-sim-buoyancy-engine-system.so`
+    - You may remove the `lib` and `.so` prefix and suffixes!
       - e.g. `libignition-gazebo-buoyancy-engine-system.so` → `gz-sim-buoyancy-engine-system`
 - C++ Macros in public headers
     - e.g. `IGN_PARTITION` → `GZ_PARTITION`